jhldiv/msac-lab6/exercise10.md

 8. What type of object does the parent hash represent?

         git cat-file -t <hash>
+the parent hash represents the author, committer information, along with the commit message.
 9. Examine the contents of the parent and its tree

-10. Do the trees you looked at have any matching hashes listed?
+10. Do the trees you looked at have any matching hashes listed? the matching hashes appear for author adn committer.